FarronF/limerick-council-meetings/meetings/2021/03/19-Virtual Monthly Meeting of Metropolitan District of Limerick/Agenda - Monthly Meeting of Metropolitan District of Limerick - 19th March 2021.md

 Station and to tackle the increase in anti-social behaviour and crime.
 Also, to take note of the

-recommendations set out by the Fitzgerald report 2007 regarding Garda resources in Limerick City.--- 6
+recommendations set out by the Fitzgerald report 2007 regarding Garda resources in Limerick City.
+---
+6

 **25.Notice of Motion submitted by Councillor S. Benson**